 }

-Note: This example bucket policy includes only the minimum required permissions for uploading an object with the required ACL.
-You must customize the allowed S3 actions according to your use case.
-For example, if the user must copy objects that have object tags, then you must also grant permissions for s3:GetObjectTagging
+The preceding example bucket policy includes only the minimum required permissions to upload an object with the required ACL.
+Customize the allowed S3 actions based on your use case.

-5. After you configure the IAM policy and bucket policy, the IAM identity from the source account must upload objects to the destination bucket.
-Make sure that the ACL is set to bucket-owner-full-control.
+- Make sure that the ACL is set to bucket-owner-full-control so that the source account's IAM identity can upload objects to the destination bucket.
 For example, the source IAM identity must run the cp AWS CLI command with the --acl option:

 aws s3 cp s3://source-DOC-EXAMPLE-BUCKET/object.txt s3://destination-DOC-EXAMPLE-BUCKET/object.txt --acl bucket-owner-full-control